 Real Effects of Tax Uncertainty: Evidence from Firm Capital Investments

-Keywords: capital investment, intermittent investment, tax uncertainty, corporate saving, Schedule UTP, FIN 48
+Keywords: capital investment, large investment, tax uncertainty, financial constraints, Schedule UTP, FIN 48

 JEL Classification: D81, G11, H25